jwdagney55/card-games/README.md

 Reintroduce myself to update the Game!
 Starting at least weekly development updates to the card-games folder

 Next Tasks:
-0. Don't make the move pile disappear, but have it highlight or something
 1. Combine helpSetTakePile and helpSetMovePile into one function to pass into Card
 2. Maybe can add slots for the aces, easy victory
 3. Background image where the piles go, show empty columns when the cards are removed